Contrastive Image Synthesis and Self-supervised Feature Adaptation for Cross-Modality Biomedical Image Segmentation: Experiment

 \subsection{Baselines}

 To validate the effectiveness of our proposed method, we conduct experiments with state-of-the-art approaches under the same setting as comparison.
 CUT\cite{park2020contrastive} is a representative for image translation methods, and the segmentation part is not trained at the same time as the generative model.
 Accordingly, we just use CUT framework to translate images from source domain to target domain, and use the fake target images with source domain labels to supervise the training of the segmentation model.
 The reason why we don not include the results of CycleGAN is that the baseline methods below already shows their methods have superior peformance than CycleGAN, but none of them gives the comparison with CUT.
 VarDA \cite{wu2021unsupervised} is the latest work that only uses feature adaptation in the field of biomedical UDA segmentation, and its feature adaptation is based on adversarial learning.
 SIFA \cite{chen2020unsupervised} and SASAN \cite{tomar2021self} are the state-of-the-art methods based on synthetic images, derived from CycleGAN framework.
-For all these baselines, we directly use the codes provided by the authors on github.
-We noticed small differences between the results we obtained and what were reported in the original papers, which can be caused by different image resolution, different preprocessing, and the splits between training images and test images.
-However, the exact same setting is used when comparing these methods with ours, so the conclusions remain fair. \emph{CISFA} (no weight) and \emph{CISFA} are both our approaches, no weight referring to no weights on $L_{pcl}$, thus having no information in the label space.
+For all these baselines, we directly use the codes provided by the authors on github, and the exact same setting is used when comparing these methods with ours, to make a fair comparison. \emph{CISFA} (no weight) and \emph{CISFA} are both our approaches, no weight referring to no weights on $L_{pcl}$, thus having no information in the label space.
 Meanwhile, we also provide the segmentation performance of supervised training with all labels on the target domain.
 We do not need to beat this baseline as it is fully supervised, but can view it as an important reference as the performance ceiling of any UDA methods without labels.
 On the other hand, w/o adaptation refers to directly applying the model trained on the source domain to target images, which serves as the performance floor.